AGENTS

 Set Firefox and Gecko runtime preferences for development without editing extension source.
 Configure homepage, devtools, and notification defaults.

-Get repeatable browser behavior during development (for example, homepage defaults, devtools settings, or notification behavior) without editing extension code.
+Get repeatable browser behavior during development (for example, homepage

 ## How it works